Pelle van Amersfoort

-Pelle van Amersfoort (born 1 April 1996) is a Dutch professional footballer who plays as an attacking midfielder for Eredivisie club SC Heerenveen.
+Pelle van Amersfoort (born 1 April 1996) is a Dutch professional footballer who plays as an attacking midfielder for Qatari club Al Shahaniya.

 Club career

 Born in Heemskerk, Van Amersfoort is a youth exponent from Heerenveen.
 He made his Eredivisie debut on 20 September 2014 against Vitesse Arnhem replacing Morten Thorsby after 66 minutes in a 1–1 draw.

 On 29 November 2022, van Amersfoort signed a 2.5-year contract with Heerenveen.

+On 11 July 2024, Heerenveen announced van Amersfoort's transfer to Al Shahaniya in Qatar.